RobJellinghaus/DistributedState/README.md

 ## Architecture

-The basic idea is each app in the peer-to-peer system will instantiate a DistributedHost (class I implemented in this library), which represents that app's endpoint in the peer-to-peer system.
+Each app in the peer-to-peer system creates an instance of DistributedHost (a class in this library), which represents that app's endpoint in the peer-to-peer system.

+### Discovery

 DistributedHosts announce their existence periodically via UDP broadcast to a known port, including a list of other peers they know about already.
 They also listen on that port, and when any host hears from a new host that doesn't know them yet, it responds.
 The new host then sets up a LiteNetLib peer-to-peer connection to the respondent.
 So it's an all-way N-to-N peer network.
 (Which won't scale much, but doesn't have to, as my app is currently local-wifi only with a max of maybe 5 or 6 nodes.)

+### Owners and proxies

 Each host can create owner objects.
 Owner objects, when created, send create-proxy messages to all other hosts.
-So the hosts wind up with proxies for all owned objects on other hosts.
+So the hosts wind up with proxies for all objects owned by other hosts.
 (Newly connected hosts also get proxies for all existing objects owned by other hosts, naturally.)

 Both owner objects and proxies wrap "local" objects which actually instantiate the interesting